-Students should have a basic knowledge of Japanese history and society after 1868, in particular of Japan's events in the 20th century.
-A background in law is not required, but students who are unfamiliar with basic concepts of constitutional and procedural law will have to fill in the gaps.
+Students should have a basic knowledge of Japanese history and society in the 20th century.
+A legal background is not required, but students unfamiliar with basic concepts of constitutional and procedural law will need to fill in the gaps.

 Course Plan